ChrisdHahn/Todoster/README.md

 # README

-This JavaScrupt app was built under the guidance of The Firehose Project.
+This JavaScript app was built under the guidance of The Firehose Project.
 It impelements the following skills:

 - Javascript Language
 - Fluid user interface